Arthur151/ROMP/docs/config_guide.md

 #### GPUS (str)
 GPU device number.
-To run the code on GPUs, please set it to the GPU device number, such as `GPUS: 0` or `GPUS: 0,1,2,3`.
+To run the code on GPUs, please set it to the GPU device number, such as `GPUS: 0` or `gpu: 0`.
 To run the code on CPU, please set it to `GPUS: -1`.

 #### inputs (str)
 Path of the folder containing the input images / path of the input video file.